MSeidelFed/KineticMSI/USAGE.md

     * A file with the *de novo* synthesized pool either normalized or not

     * Two files containing the steady state pools as calculated from the M<sub>0</sub> or A<sub>0</sub> + M<sub>1</sub> A<sub>1</sub> sum or the M<sub>0</sub> or A<sub>0</sub> +....+ M<sub>n</sub> or A<sub>n</sub> sum.
-These files are used to determine which one resembles the biology best in the step 3b.
-This requires an additionally matrix with non-labelled steady states, which will be used as comparison.
+These files are used to determine which one resembles the biology best.
+This requires an additional matrix with non-labelled steady states, which is used as comparison.
 The steady state files contain means across pixels from each molecular species in all datasets.
 Thus, since these are not related to a single preexisting IsoCorrectoR folder but to all folders at once, the output are allocated into a new directory that defaults to the current workspace if not specified.

 ## Step 5 - Selection of isotopic flux proxies: legitimate reflection of the biological system